raj-1411/IndianArms-ObjDetection-Classification/README.md

 # IndianArms-ObjDetection-Classification

 Indian Arms span through a diversified set of groups that serve for the country.
 Every state has their own version of State Police that adds further types of Indian Civil service men, hence the need for varied uniforms.
 With varied uniforms there exists a need for proper knowledge on uniform identification.
-Automating this requires a two step analogy - Object Detection (Humans in Uniform) and Object Identification/Classification.
+Automating this requires a two step analogy - Object Detection (Identifying Humans in Uniform) and Object Identification/Classification.

 ## Dataset-Description

 Owing to restrictions on taking pictures of men on duty, there is a limited availability of all categories of personnel images inherently.
 Here we shall deal with 3 broad categories of service men - CRPF, BSF and JK (Jammu&Kashmir).
-Since we are working on a problem statement that requires simultaneous detection and classificaion, availability of proper annotated data further narrows down.
+Since we are working on a problem statement that requires simultaneous detection and classification, availability of well-annotated data is further limited.
 Of all the publicly available ones, this repo utilises [data](https://universe.roboflow.com/dinesh-nariani-sakzd/unform-detection/dataset/13) because of it's integrity in terms of annotations and suitability to start model training.

 Problems encountered in this dataset:
   - **Lack of negative related samples (Type I)**